prisms-center/prismspf-manual/user_manual/app_files/app_files.md

 - customPDE.h: Contains the prototypes of the functions for the application, also contains declarations of the model constants given in the input file.
 - main.cc: Main C++ function that controls the flow of the simulation.
 Identical for all the example applications and it is unlikely that users will need to modify it.

-In all of these files, the user can access user inputs from parameters.in via the ''userInputs'' object (e.g. the domain size, the time step size).
+In all of these files, the user can access user inputs from parameters.in via the userInputs object (e.g. the domain size, the time step size).
 See the documentation entry for userInputParameters for a list of variable names inside ''userInputs''.

 ## equations.cc
 The file ''equations.cc'' contains a list of the variables in the model equations and their attributes as well as the residuals for the model equations.
 The file contains four functions: loadVariableAttributes, explicitEquationRHS, nonExplicitEquationRHS, and equationLHS.